Ancientrivals/old/en/_posts/2015-09-09-animation-gifs-video.md

 <iframe width="500" height="340" src="http://www.youtube.com/embed/9FWFOr1Y3jg" frameborder="0" allowfullscreen></iframe>

 We havent worked with root motion animation before, but it looks really good.
 Check this prototype Run animation that consists of three stages: start running, run cycle and slow down / stop animation.
-You might notice that the character's leg at the beginnng and end of run cycle end up at the very position of where the must be at combat idle animation.
+You might notice that the character's legs at the beginnng and end of run cycle end up at the very position of where the must be at combat idle animation.

 ![Alt text](http://i.imgur.com/nC4QnwP.gif)